 - Personal Care

 Each work experience module includes an employment assessment, a coursework assignment, and a practical element.
-As an example: those on the Hospitality pathway could run a cafe, using their skills of preparing and cooking food, taking orders and budgeting for their final project.

 Why should I study at USP College?